Followers

 Cupid’s Arrow

-After the war, Burgoyne began to court Charlotte Stanley, sister of his close friend at Westminister School, Lord Strange.
-When Charlotte's father, Lord Derby, disapproved of the match, John and Charlotte eloped – causing scandal and her father to cut her substantial allowance.
-Since officers on inactive service received no pay, Burgoyne was forced to sell his commission for 2,500 pounds.
-The young lovebirds began traveling around Europe, mostly in France and Italy.
-But it was not all about love.
-During this period Burgoyne became an avid fan of the arts and literature, and this sojourn would help feed his muse.
-He also began to study treatises on warfare and tour battle sites and fortresses.
+After the war, Burgoyne began courting Charlotte Stanley, the sister of his close friend at Westminster School, Lord Strange.
+When Charlotte's father, Lord Derby, disapproved of the match, John and Charlotte eloped, causing a scandal and leading his father to cut off her substantial allowance.
+Since officers on inactive duty received no pay, Burgoyne was forced to sell his commission for 2,500 dollars.

 Return to England and the Army